 A team of traditional wet files pulled just under the surface will work best.
 Most of the food in this acidic environment is wind blown, so terrestrials are high on the trouts' menu.
 Use any fly you like as long as it's black and bushy.

 Because of the lack of invertebrates, fish over 14 inches don't tend to rise to a wet fly.
 They lie deep, waiting to ambush passing trout parr.
-Try fishing a larger fly on a sinking line round the many inlets after a good downpour.
+Try fishing a larger fly on a sinking line around the many inlets after a good downpour.
 Especially around the end of the season when these fish are thinking about spawning and are more aggressive.

-Historically, permission has been difficult but there is good news.
-From 1st April 2019 the estate will be making a biannual supplementary stocking of Rainbow Trout and day tickets are available.
+Historically, permission has been challenging, but there is good news.
+From 1st April 2019, the estate will make a biannual supplementary Rainbow Trout stocking, and day tickets are available.

 Tickets can also be collected from Upperwood House, Holmfirth Rd, OL3 7NW